 1 (709) 722-3123

 They come thousands of miles for our Newfoundland seafood menu.
 Our Whale Study Week lets you hang out with humpbacks and come to know these curious and acrobatic ocean giants as they travel and sometimes play in their northern feeding grounds.
 Your evenings will include the flavours and highlights of old St. John’s, the New World’s first city.
 This vacation is a great opportunity to participate in actual whale research or whale lovers can simply enjoy being in the company of these majestic animals as they join puffins, shearwaters, seals, and other marine wildlife for the famous Newfoundland subarctic feeding frenzy.
 For groups with a special interest in marine mammal biology, we often provide special evening presentations on whale behaviour, marine mammal entrapment research, whale biology, dolphin intelligence, whale distribution, and general marine ecology.
 Wildland Tours president Dave Snow has taught marine mammal biology in Canada and the United States and has been involved with field studies and projects with some of the world’s best known whale researchers.
 You do not need to be an expert to enjoy this holiday; the program is suitable for any nature enthusiast who wants to enjoy the company of whales - from both land and sea.
 And although we do try to collect useful scientific information, the holiday is simply a wonderful experience for anybody interested in fun, photography, and a unique adventure.
+(Our facebook site often features photos from this holiday - and our other adventures!)

 We welcome you at St. John’s International Airport and introduce you to your harborside hotel and the new world’s first city during a short orientation tour.
 Later, please join us for an informal evening introduction to Newfoundland, whale biology, and the local ecology.
 Our hotel is well situated for restaurants, trails, pubs, and other downtown highlights.
 Enjoy!